arshsinghphd/TeamActivities/Module10/README.md

 Then for each component, you think about what attributes and methods it needs for that idea to be "complete".
 For this reason, OOP is the main paradigm used in industry, as it allows team members to focus building very specific objects, while other people assemble those objects into working programs.

-> Discussion Topic:
+> :memo: Discussion Topic:
 > In your own words, describe encapsulation, and discuss with the Movie object which would be good function to exist in movie or not.
 The "answer" is less than you think, as ideally Movie should only have the methods and attributes that are needed to represent a movie, and other code deals with parsing the file or input from the client.
 This allows you to use the movie object across programs in different ways!

 ## Last Task: Work on Coding-Practice
-As a group, work on the coding practices from Module #10.
-Make sure to copy the code into python tutor to discuss the results/see the memory.
-What happens when an object is passed as a parameter, and then you modify it inside that function?
+Make sure to work on the [Coding Practice Problems](https://github.com/CS5001-khoury/Resources/blob/main/PracticeProblems.md).
+Have each member of your group pick a different problem, and you will all work on your problems.
+Make sure to discuss your solution with the team, and paste your code to your *teams* meeting channel / upload the python .py file!

+At the end of every Team Activity, you will be encouraged to work on coding practice problems as a team.
+It is important you take this time to talk about solutions, approaches, and make suggestions to each other!
+You are building a skill needed for technical interviews, and like all new skills it is important to practice.
+Some times do the practice problems after the meeting, but then use the chat to comment.
+Either is fine, but it is important to get feedback and ask questions.

 ## Submission
 There is no "submission" for the Team Activity.
 Make sure you have your notes for the meeting (can be a doc in the files section) in your team's meeting channel.
 The TAs will check the attendance logs and award points based on attendance and completed notes.